-(i) Contributed capital
+(h) Contributed capital

-Contributions for capital construction consist of contributions from customers and developers toward the cost of constructing distribution assets.
+Contributions for capital construction consists of contributions from customers and developers toward the cost of constructing distribution assets.
 The contributions are calculated through an economic evaluation as per the OEB Distribution Service Code (represents fair value) and are recorded as received.
 Contributed capital is amortized over the same period as the asset to which they relate, 10 to 50 years.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2018
+NEWMARKET-TAY POWER DISTRIBUTION LTD. NOTES TO THE FINANCIAL STATEMENTS For the year ended December 31, 2018